phorton1/base-apps-gitMUI/docs/status.md

 or normalizing local submodules, is even more complicated.

 Checking of the status versus github requires, obviously, an internet conntection.
-Automatic realtime checking is/would-be rate limited to one check per minute.
+Automatic realtime checking is rate limited to one check per minute.

 There are, I believe, currently some problems with the commitWindow